An Introduction to Honey Bees is a Course

 - Adult Members of a Honey Bee Colony

 - Immature Members of a Honey Bee Colony

 - The Components of a Honey Bee Nest

 - The Life Cycle of a Honey Bee Colony

-Lessons in this course overlap with lessons in the Apprentice and Advanced Beekeeper online courses, parts of the UF/IFAS Master Beekeeper Program.
+- Lessons in this course overlap with lessons in the Apprentice and Advanced Beekeeper online courses, part of the UF/IFAS Master Beekeeper Program.

 - bee-Learning Short Courses are completely self-paced, although must be completed within 60 days of registering.